ramoneas/Travel-Salesman-Problem--Algorithm-Solved/README.md

 # Travel-Salesman-Problem--Algorithm-Solved
-Finding an optimized solution of the Travel´s Salesman Problem with Genetic Algorithms and Swarn Algorithms
+Finding an optimized solution of the Travel´s Salesman Problem with Genetic Algorithms and Ant Colony Algorithms

 The traveling salesman problem (TSP) is an algorithmic problem tasked with finding the shortest route between a set of points and locations that must be visited.
 In the problem statement, the points are the cities a salesperson might visit.